banner

 When the length of the NALU is particularly small, several NAL units can be encapsulated in one RTP packet.

-To reflect/address the significant differences in MTU between wired and wireless networks, the RTP protocol defines a packet aggregation strategy:
+To reflect/cope with the huge differences in MTU between wired and wireless networks, the RTP protocol defines a packet aggregation strategy:

-- STAP-A: Aggregated NALUs have the same timestamp, no DON (decoding order number);
+• STAP-A: Aggregated NALUs have the same timestamp, without DON (decoding order number);

 0 1 2 3